erdieee/analyzef1/README.md

 # --install, Install analyzef1 from scratch
 ./setup.sh -i
 ```
-To update to new changes in the futures run
+To update to new changes in the future run
 ```
 # --update
 ./setup.sh -u